-(i) where the power purchase agreement, approved prior to the commencement of these regulations, is not subject to the provisions of the Commission's regulations on power procurement from renewable sources, or the Commission, in order to promote co-generation or generation of electricity from renewable sources of energy, may, after recording reasons, by an order, review or modify such a power purchase agreement or a class of such power purchase agreements".
+- where the power purchase agreement, approved prior to the commencement of these regulations, is not subject to the provisions of the Commission's regulations on power procurement from renewable sources, or - (ii) where after the approval of the power purchase agreements; there is change in the statutory laws, or rules, or the State Govt.
+Policy;

+the Commission, in order to promote co-generation or generation of electricity from renewable sources of energy, may, after recording reasons, by an order, review or modify such a power purchase agreement or a class of such power purchase agreements".